mbarquin/import-export-legacy/readme.md

 If there is an environment variable called "ENV" with value "development" or "local" mode debug will be raised on construct.

-Default CSV separator is ; the enclosure " and scape \ , these are the defaults on fgetcsv function.
+Default fgetCSV separator is ; the enclosure " and scape \ , these are the defaults, they can be changed using setCsvDefaults($csvSeparator = ";",  $enclosure = '"', $escape = '\\'), and verified with
-Nowadays only separator can be changed
+getCsvDefaults(), which returns an array with these indexes, separator, enclosure and escape.